sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 ## Introduction

 In the previous section, we implemented an ability task to predictively spawn projectile actors.
-In this section, we'll finish initializing and linking our projectiles together, which I intentionally left unfinished in the last section.
+In this section, we'll finish initializing and linking our projectiles together, which we left unfinished in the last section.

 This is the last coding walkthrough in this series because, once the projectiles have been initialized and linked, you can implement the class itself however you want, in whichever way best suits your project.

 In the subsequent and final section of this series, we'll examine the implementation we use for _Cloud Crashers_, which is highly configurable, and should be suitable for most games.
 Given the length and complexity of the class, a step-by-step walkthrough wouldn't be practical.
-So we'll instead be going through the class's key features and techniques (movement, damage, visual effects, reconciliation, etc.), breaking down and explaining how each one works.
+So we'll instead be going through the class's key features and techniques (movement, damage, visual effects, reconciliation, etc.), breaking down how each one works.

 But first, let's get our projectiles linked.